blitzarx1/egui_graphs/README.md

 ## Status
 The project is under active development.

-For the moment this is just a simple example of how to visualize directed graph with egui.

 The goal is to create an external crate that expands egui's visualization capabilities and offers an easy-to-integrate, customizable graph widget.

 ## Examples